-No one ever promised an easy path to owning a successful small business and there is no alternative to hard work.
+No one ever promised an easy path to own a successful small business and there is no alternative to hard work.
 But it’s also completely rewarding – that’s why we’ve been at this for almost 20 years!
-Despite the hard work, Central Bark provides tools like the most updated behavioral health science and training, legal and lobbying support, technology upgrades, cutting edge marketing, and financial support.
+Despite the hard work, Central Bark provides tools like the most updated behavioral health science and training, legal and lobbying support, technology upgrades, cutting-edge marketing, and financial support.
 All this helps with the heavy lifting and allows franchisees to achieve their business goals.

 Successful Central Bark franchisees are committed to building the brand and driving profitability.
 Otherwise, we wouldn’t have millions of dog visits across our system.